 Botanical Name - Inula graveolens

-Aroma - Sweet, herbaceous, buttery
+Aroma - Sweet, herbaceous, buttery.
+This oil can occasionally be opaque

 Extraction - Steam distillation